ife-gsaola/hugging-face-llm/README.md

 ## Overview

 This is an LLM project that allows users to interact with a pre-trained language model (HuggingFace) deployed on AWS.
-Users can submit queries about blockchain concepts through a web-based interface, and the system provides real-time responses using AWS services.
+Users can submit queries through a web-based interface, and the system provides real-time responses using AWS services.

 ## Architecture